kmzbrnoI/uLI-fw/README.md

 ## EEPROM

 PIC stores its xpressnet address at 0x00 in EEPROM.
-It is not ncecessary to init EEPROM with valid address.
+It is not necessary to init EEPROM with valid address.
 When invalid address is loaded from EEPROM, PIC sets its xpressnet address to `DEFAULT_XPRESSNET_ADDR` defined in `main.h` (usually `25`) and saves this address to EEPROM.